A-star-ayush/Barnes-Hut_Simulation/README.md

 > sbt ... might take some time to initialize
 > compile
 > run ... if it tells you multiple Main classes detected, press 1 and hit enter

+Note: The code was designed as a part of an online course undertaken at Coursea ("Parallel Programming").
+In case you are doing the same course, kindly do not copy the code to complete the course.
+The code was modified so if you use copy the code, you will run into errors.
+Always remember the Coursera Honor Code.